 In veterinary, however, we do generally tend to use the word to describe a growth – this could be equally applied to a benign growth (or lump) as much as a malignant (cancerous) growth, therefore if we describe a growth as a tumour, this does not necessarily mean that it is cancerous.

-Lumps are a very common occurrence on pets and is a good reason for us to examine our pets regularly.
-There are many types of lumps and growths and while some may be unpleasant for dogs and cats, many are not.
+Lumps are a very common occurrence on dogs and is a good reason for us to examine our pets regularly.
+There are many types of lumps and growths and while some may be unpleasant for dogs, many are not.

 If it appears that a lump genuinely appears to be a growth, the next consideration will be to decide on an approach.
 Options for further investigation may include: